×

 15. Ignoring Recalls

-Recalls are made for a reason—defective parts put you and your vehicle at risk and can also hinder resale value down the road.
+Recalls are made for a reason—defective parts put you and your vehicle at risk.
+Not only that, but they can also hinder resale value down the road.
 Keep up to date online with any manufacturer statements and don’t put off bringing in your car.

 Advertisement